 Do teachers/adults need to accompany students?

-Yes, allocate at least one adult per 15 students to attend with each group.
+Yes, allocate at least one adult per 15 students to attend with each group Monday – Thursday.
+Additional teacher places up to one student per teacher are provided for the Diverse Learners Day on Friday.
 Schools/educators retain duty of care for all their students on the excursion.

 How do I book?

-Teachers or home school educators/associations can book places for students through the Royal Botanic Gardens website from 27 April until COB 1 August 2022.
+Teachers can book places for students through the form on the Royal Botanic Garden Sydney website from 4 May until COB 1 August 2023.

 The receiving of a booking confirmation document by email constitutes an agreement that your excursion is booked and confirmed and subject to our cancellation policy.